mth/u-boot-odroid-m2/README.md

 1. Download your favorite UEFI Linux installer image for aarch64 and write it to USB stick.
 2. Connect M.2 NVME to the board (optional).
-3. Connect UART (serial) console to the boards UART.
+3. Connect UART (serial) console to the boards UART (this can be skipped for some newer distributions like <a href="https://cdimage.ubuntu.com/releases/25.10/release/ubuntu-25.10-desktop-arm64.iso">Ubuntu 25.10</a>, if you have display connected to HDMI).
 4. Insert both the SD card and USB stick into your Odroid-M2.
 Set the boot switch to SD card.
 5. Power on the board to boot the installer.
 6. Install your Linux distribution.